gdha/www.it3.be/rear-support/index.md

 * migrate disaster recovery solutions based on older or legacy DR methods towards rear
 * help you writing a disaster recovery manuals based on rear of course
 * give training sessions to your operational teams
-* can be delivered via teleconference, on-site, and any means agreed
+* can be delivered via teleconference, on-site, or any other means agreed upon

 Above list are paid services and are delivered by IT3 Consultants' author of rear (Gratien D'haese).
 Do not hesitate to contact us for more information about our services and/or prices.